Leslie Ries

 Farr, M. T., Zylstra, E. R.,Ries, , & Zipkin, E. F. (2024).
 Overcoming data gaps using integrated models to estimate migratory species' dynamics during cryptic periods of the annual cycle.
 Methods in Ecology and Evolution

 Larsen, E.A., M.W.
 Belitz, G.J.
 Di Cecco, J. Glassberg, A.H.
 Hurlbert, L. Ries and R. P. Guralnick.
-(In press) Overwintering strategy regulates phenological sensitivity and consequences for ecological services in a clade of temperate North American insects.
-Functional Ecology
+(2024) Overwintering strategy regulates phenological sensitivity and consequences for ecological services in a clade of temperate North American insects.
+Functional Ecology 38(5)

 Shirey, V., N. Neupane, R. Guralnick, & L. Ries.
 (2024).
 Rising minimum temperatures contribute to 50 years of occupancy decline among cold‐adapted Arctic and boreal butterflies in North America.
 Global Change Biology, 30(2), e17205.